Hyezzcraxksz/Hyezzcraxksz/README.md

-# Hyezzcraxksz | Founder of Server Side
+# Hyezzcraxksz | Founder of EncryptedSec
 Former GrayHat | “Tools are Uploaded in some of my github's.”
 Real-world > lab simulations
 ![Linux](https://tenor.com/ceZLtzHNcdv.gif)